 Master your clinical camera and make the most of every clinical image that you take.
-This course will cover the clinical camera and dental photography, optimising of photographs using Adobe Photoshop, principles of naming, archiving and tagging images using Adobe Bridge and practical workflow for creating professional PowerPoint presentations from your images.
+This course will cover the clinical camera and dental photography, optimising of photographs using Adobe Photoshop, principles of naming, archiving and tagging images using Adobe Bridge and practical workflow for creating professional PowerPoint and Keynote presentations from your images.

 This course aims to teach the basics of daily dental photography for purposes of patient consultation, diagnosis, assessment and documentation of clinical work.

 As well as being an indelible and critical part of a patient’s clinical record forever, good quality photographic protocol also gives our patients reassurance regarding professionalism and accountability.